 Removing Two-Factor Authentication

 From the Account page, you can also disable two-factor authentication on the Plex account.
 To do so, you’ll need to provide a valid verification code.
-So, if you lost your authenticator app and wish to disable 2FA, then you would need to use a recovery code to do so.

 Frequently Asked Questions